xuejiaohan/Nexuse_distiv_doc/docs/source/notes.rst

 * Modeling of electric vehicles, which in the future are expected to account for a significant share of electricity consumption at the distribution level, needs to be incorporated.

-* Please refer to reports and papers listed in :ref:`reference` References Section for more detailed discussions regarding the limitations and future work for DistIv.
+* Please refer to reports and papers listed in :ref:`reference` Section for more detailed discussions regarding the limitations and future work for DistIv.